Our reviews tend to be pretty detailed. If you’re in a rush, you can use the links below to jump to the exact section you want.

 One last thing.
 I know this matters to some people.
 From what we can discern, Nectar mattresses are manufactured overseas, but the company does operate inspection facilities located in the United States.
 Also, it’s worth noting that the foams used in the mattress are CertiPUR-US certified, meaning they are free from harmful chemicals like ozone depleters, mercury and lead.

 Perhaps the best thing about the Nectar mattress is its price tag.
 It’s an extremely affordable memory foam bed.
-After discount, it’s about $150-$250 cheaper than what seems to be the industry average.
+The mattress is about $200-$300 cheaper than what seems to be the industry average.
 Here’s how pricing breaks down by size.

 Nectar is available in all the normal sizes including twin all the way up to California king.
 Here’s a breakdown of the dimensions for each size: